Over the Edge (1999): Reactions

 The WWF received some support from people who felt that the company did the right thing by continuing the event.
 Vince Russo, a WWF scriptwriter at the time, pointed to the fact that Brian Pillman, a family friend of the Harts and a member of The Hart Foundation, died shortly before the Badd Blood: In Your House pay-per-view on which he was scheduled to perform in 1997.
 After learning of Pillman's death, both Bret and Owen Hart went ahead with their matches on the show.
 Russo claimed that this showed that "the night he passed away I'm sure Owen would have wanted the same thing."
 Vince McMahon refused to comment on Hart's death until he felt sufficient time had passed.
 When asked if he felt responsible for the accident, he replied, "I have a lot to say and I will say it.
 I promise you that.
 But this is not the time to do it. … Give me a few days.
 Give me to the end of the week.
 Then we'll talk."
 The day after Over the Edge, the WWF published a message in the Calgary Sun, stating, "We do not have much information as to how it happened and will not know until an investigation is completed.
 We are all shaken, and to say Owen will be missed is to fall short of a way to fully explain what he meant to us."
 Although the WWF had no information, they reported that "Our thoughts and prayers go out to the entire Hart family.
 We have to be strong for Owen; he was an extraordinary human being and consummate performer and knows that the highest tribute that we can pay is to go on entertaining the fans he loved so much."

 Reception

 In 2013, Dylan Diot of 411Mania gave the event a rating of 4.5 [Poor], stating, "It's hard to review this event considering the circumstances involving the death of Owen Hart.
 The matches on this show weren't that good and the show looked like it wasn't going to be that good even before the Owen incident occurred.
 However, I can't fault the performance of anyone that had to follow Owen's accident as it is completely understandable that the guys did not have their hearts in the matches following the incident."

+The incident is covered in the tenth episode of the second season titled "The Final Days of Owen Hart" in the Canadian docuseries, Dark Side of the Ring.